Preparing for Your Move to Indonesia

 In the rush and hustle of preparing for your move, don't forget to spend time with your family and close friends.
 You may not be seeing them for one year, or longer if you choose not to use your home leave to go home, but to travel elsewhere instead.

 Be sure your children have the opportunity for appropriate activities and time to say good-bye to their close friends as well.
 Spend special times with elderly members of your family.
-Memories of those last picnics, parties and lunches out with friends will have to last you a long time.
+Memories of those last picnics, parties and lunches out with friends may have to last you a long time.

 In short, don't forget to spend time with the people you love before the hectic period of your move begins.
 Read our article about Keeping in Touch for tips on how to make it easier to do just that with those you love back home!